-Remembering and entering Web passwords can be easy and secure, thanks to 1Password, the popular password manager from AgileBits.
-In this ebook, Joe Kissell brings years of real-world 1Password experience into play to explain not only how to create, edit, and enter Web login data easily, but also how to autofill contact and credit card information when shopping online, audit your passwords and generate better ones, and share your passwords with key people and among multiple devices.
-Joe focuses on 1Password 4 for the Mac, but he also provides details and directions for the iOS, Windows, and Android versions of 1Password.
+Wrangling your web passwords can be easy and secure, thanks to 1Password, the popular password manager from AgileBits.
+In this book, Joe Kissell brings years of real-world 1Password experience into play to explain not only how to create, edit, and enter web login data easily, but also how to autofill contact and credit card info when shopping online, audit your passwords and generate better ones, handle two-factor authentication (2FA), sync password across devices using a hosted 1Password account (individual, family, or business), and securely share passwords with family members, coworkers, and friends.

-Master logins: In 1Password, a typical login contains a set of credentials used to sign in to a Web site.
+Master logins: In 1Password, a typical login contains a set of credentials used to sign in to a website.
 Find out how to create logins, sort them, search them, tag them, and more.
-You’ll especially find help with editing logins.
-For example, if you change a site's password from
+You’ll also find help with editing logins—for example, changing a password or adding further details.

 Understand password security: Get guidance on what makes for a good password, and read Joe’s important Password Dos and Don’ts.
-An advanced topic later in the ebook covers how to perform a security audit in order to improve poor passwords quickly.
-(For Joe's full advice on passwords, read Take Control of Your Passwords.)
+A special topic covers how to perform a security audit in order to improve poor passwords quickly.

-Go beyond Web logins: For a lot of people, a primary point of 1Password is to speed the process of signing in to Web sites.
-But 1Password can do much more.
-Learn about storing and autofilling contact information (for more than one identity, even), along with your credit card number and security code.
-You’ll also find advice on storing passwords for password-protected files and encrypted disk images, plus ideas for keeping track of confidential files, private diary entries, scans of important cards or documents, and more.
+Go beyond web logins: A primary point of 1Password is to speed up web logins, but 1Password can also store and autofill contact information (for more than one identity, even), along with credit card information.
+You’ll also find advice on storing SSH keys, passwords for password-protected files and encrypted disk images, confidential files, software licenses, scans of important cards or documents, and more.

 You’ll also discover the answers to key questions, including: